Spring Turkey Hunting in Texas

 • Comfortable seating — You may be sitting against a tree for hours.
 A good turkey vest with a seat cushion goes a long way.

-The Private Land Advantage
+What Is The Private Land Advantage?

 Here's the truth about turkey hunting in Texas: public land pressure is real.
 WMAs and public areas near population centers get hammered, and birds get educated fast.